ode2020/IMD-Codelabs/README.md

 This file contains all practices we have done during all 11 weeks of our codelab.
 ### Week 2.
 Getting Started
 .
 Codelab 1.1: Android and Hello World <br>
->Comment: This first program has a purpose to show that the Android studio has been successfully installed for the developer to start developing android Apps.
+>Comment: This first program has a purpose to show that the Android studio has been successfully installed for the developer to start developing android Apps.<br>
 ![](Week2.png)
 -----------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------